By Dominique Schmid on 30.03.2021 | 10 minutes reading time

 - HR field: Does the external agency have expertise in HR and advice on related topics?

 - Modern approaches: Does the external agency use modern approaches such as short surveys?

 Answer the following questions for yourself: Should employees be involved in the process?
 Do you want to work through the results from the bottom up?
 Is one of your goals to take the pulse of your workplace?
 If you answered “yes” to any of these questions, then our feedback tool, Pulse, might be a good fit for your company.
 Check it out.

-Download free checklist for employee survey now
+Download our free checklist for your employee survey

 5. Prepare to implement the employee survey